Pentazocine

 • tell your doctor and pharmacist if you are allergic to pentazocine, naloxone, any other medications, or any of the ingredients in pentazocine tablets.
 Ask your doctor or pharmacist for a list of the ingredients.

-• tell your doctor if you have or have ever had problems urinating; seizure disorders; lung, liver, kidney, thyroid, gallbladder, or heart disease.
+• tell your doctor if you have or have ever had problems urinating; low blood pressure; adrenal insufficiency (condition in which the adrenal glands do not produce enough of certain hormones needed for important body functions); diabetes; seizures; liver, kidney, thyroid, gallbladder, pancreas, or heart disease.

 • you should know that this medication may decrease fertility in men and women.
 Talk to your doctor about the risks of taking pentazocine.